FormIt3D/autodesk-formit-360-windows-help-old/formit-introduction/tool-bars.md

-### Tool Bars, Palettes, and Context Menu
+# Tool Bars, Palettes, and Context Menu

-FormIt has a simple icon based interface, with only a few UI components to learn
+FormIt has a simple icon based interface, with only a few user interfacve components to learn

-#### Action Tool Bar
+## Tool Bars

+The Standard toolbar is split into the following sections.
+You can enable, disable and arrange individual sections using the Window menu.

+### File

-The Action Tool Bar is found at the top of the screen.
+The File Tool Bar is found at the top of the screen.
 The tools here will help you create, edit, and share your design

 ![](/formit-introduction/images/action-tool-bar-1.png)

-1. Gallery menu with file operations like Open, Save, Export
+1. File menu with file operations like Open, Save, Export
 2. Undo
 3. Redo

-3. Selection and area selection filters
-4. Measure and angular measure tools
-5. Section tool
+### Geometry

 ![](/formit-introduction/images/action-tool-bar-2.png)

+1. Selection and area selection filters
+2. Measure and angular measure tools
+3. Section tool
-4. 3d Sketch toolbar
+4. 3D Sketch toolbar
 5. Primitive placement toolbar
 6. Advanced Geometry toolbar with Join, Cut, Sweep, Loft, Shell
 7. Groups Toolbar

+### Design

-5. Location
+1. Location
-6. Sun, Shadows and Solar Analysis tools
+2. Sun, Shadows and Solar Analysis tools
-6. Energy Analysis
+3. Energy Analysis

 ![](/formit-introduction/images/action-tool-bar-3.png)

+### Settings

 1. Settings
 2. Touch Mode toggle